 Individuals who experience acts of hate, harassment or discrimination should feel they have a safe space in which to report the behavior and receive support.
 The University is committed to provide such safe spaces and to support a comprehensive reporting mechanism for incidents of bias so that we may better understand our campus climate and work continuously to improve it.
 Follow this link for a list of resources and offices that exist to support students, staff and faculty.

 Hate crimes are reported annually in the Campus Safety Handbook.
-In 2004 (the most recent year for which we have reported statistics), the Ann Arbor campus had one assault with race prejudice reported to the Divison of Public Safety and Security and 11 bias-related incidents (occurring on campus or in Ann Arbor) reported to the Office of Lesbian, Gay, Bisexual and Transgender Affairs.
+In 2004 (the most recent year for which we have reported statistics), the Ann Arbor campus had one assault with race prejudice reported to the Division of Public Safety and Security and 11 bias-related incidents (occurring on campus or in Ann Arbor) reported to the Spectrum Center.
 However, in the past, the University has not had a comprehensive mechanism for reporting bias-related incidents that do not constitute crimes.
 Our new reporting process is intended to encourage more complete reporting, and will allow us to better track the frequency of such incidents in the future.

 What are the U-M policies that address hate crimes and bias-related incidents?